Icinga/icinga-doc/markdown/en/objectdefinitions.md

 If you do not specify an address directive in a host definition, the name of the host will be used as its address.
-A word of caution about doing this, however - if DNS fails, most of your service checks will fail because the plugins will be unable to resolve the host name.
+A word of caution about fail because the plugins will be unable to resolve the host name.

 **address6**: